Dog on a pumkin

 Can My Dog Eat Turkey?

-Let’s explore the benefits of turkey for dogs and how it can positively impact your dog’s health.
+What are the benefits of turkey for dogs?
 It’s almost Thanksgiving and the show’s star will be the turkey.
 Hours are devoted to roasting and basting, and the feast leaves us with many leftovers.
-You may be asking yourself: Can I feed some turkey to my dog?
-Did you know that turkey can offer a host of benefits to our canine friends (if it’s prepared safely)?
+Can you feed the turkey to your dog?
+Your Thanksgiving turkey probably isn’t dog-safe.
+BUT turkey has a ton of benefits for dogs!

-We’ll tell you everything you need to know when it comes to turkey for dogs!
+We’ll tell you everything you need to know!

 Can Dogs Eat Turkey?

-The short answer is yes, dogs can benefit from the nutritious goodness of turkey, making it a welcome addition to their diet.
-Turkey is a fat-free amino acid high in vital nutrients that can help your pet’s overall health.
-Complete & Balanced meals, like Spot & Tango’s Turkey UnKibble recipe are a great alternative.
+The short answer is yes, dogs can benefit from the nutritious goodness of turkey.
+Turkey is packed with amino acids and omega 3’s that help a dog’s overall health.
+Complete & Balanced meals, like Spot & Tango’s Turkey UnKibble recipe, are a great option.
 Can a dog eat Turkey from the Thanksgiving table?
-PRobably not (since it’s probably seasoned)!
+Probably not (since it’s seasoned)!

-Turkey (without oil, salt, or seasoning) is an excellent source of high-quality protein that serves as a building block for strong muscles and a healthy body.
+Turkey (without oil, salt, or seasoning) is an excellent source of high-quality protein that’s low in fat and easier to digest than red meat.
+Turkey can help maintain strong muscles and a healthy body.
 Turkey also provides essential vitamins and minerals.
 For example, turkey is rich in B vitamins, phosphorus, and selenium, which are necessary for energy production, bone health, and a strong immune system.

-Many human recipes contain flavors and ingredients like garlic and onions that are toxic to dogs.
-Additionally, to avoid digestive difficulties and potential injuries, remove the fatty turkey skin and avoid the bones.
-Choose plain and boneless turkey to provide your dog with a tasty and nutritious treat that boosts its health.
+Many human recipes with turkey contain flavors and ingredients like garlic and onions that are toxic to dogs.
+Additionally, to avoid digestive difficulties and potential injuries remove the fatty skin and bones.
+It’s best to choose plain, boneless turkey for your dog.

 5 Benefits of Turkey for Dogs

-Turkey, a lean protein low in fat and high in essential amino acids, is an ideal choice for weight-conscious dogs.
+Turkey, a lean protein that’s low in fat is an ideal choice for weight-conscious dogs.
 It’s also hypoallergenic, so it is suitable for canines with food allergies.
 Packed with B vitamins, zinc, magnesium, and phosphorus, turkey supports a robust immune system and metabolism.
-Given below are five potential benefits of feeding turkey to dogs.
+Below are five key benefits of feeding turkey to dogs.

 Join Our What The Pup Community